ablysher/readmemd/README.md

 5. **Import Database**

-    We have `sample.sql` and `empty.sql` database in `database` directory.
+    We have `sample.sql` and `blank.sql` database in `database` directory.
 Database can be imported as per requirement.

 		mysql -u mysqlUsername -p mysqlDatabase < database/sample.sql mysqlPassword